Ducati 998: 998S FE (Final Edition): 2004

 The final edition of the 916 family was produced in limited numbers and released in 2004.
 There were 981 of these bikes made but they were not individually numbered, but did have some identifying features.
 In total 419 biposto and 562 monoposto bikes were made.
 See breakdown below.
-The engine made 136bhp and was the newer testastretta unit that had previously been used in the R bikes and included Ohlins front and rear.
-Other features for this limited edition model are You get a Limited Edition plaque on the headstock, tank graphics, tri-colore tailpiece graphics and upgraded Ohlins front suspension.
+The engine made 136bhp and was the newer Testastretta unit previously used in the R bikes and included Ohlins front and rear.
+Other features for this limited-edition model are You get a Limited Edition plaque on the headstock, tank graphics, tri-colore tailpiece graphics and upgraded Ohlins front suspension.